I'm Honey!

 Families gather together for Thanksgiving, Christmas, and Hanukkah.
 Winter is a time of giving to those in need and visiting our dear loved ones.
 We feel differently with the change of the seasons.
 Winter encompasses the time for celebrations and togetherness with unceasing love for family and friends.

 The downsides of winter include shortened days and freezing weather.
+It can also be a time to notice warning signs in our relationships—subtle shifts or tensions that, if addressed early, can prevent bigger issues later.
 We women over 50 must flow with the days, be wisened in thought, be grateful for our blessings and give back to others in need.

 The spring seasons and marriage